 - 1. The need for evening lectures and seminars to be adequately scheduled. - 2.
 An acceptable workload and its distribution throughout the terms. - 3.
-A range of assessment methods to stimulate interaction. - 4.
-Accurate information which is in the form of details in the postgraduate handbook, which acts as a guide and which supports independent learning.
+Exposure to the actual practice of marketing through visits, guest lecturers and simulations - 4.
+A range of assessment methods to stimulate interaction.

+Accurate information is in the form of details in the postgraduate handbook, which acts as a guide and which supports independent learning.

-As regards the modules associated with the MSc Marketing Communications, it can be noted that the lectures are sequenced in a logical manner and will allow the student to build up their understanding of the subject, week by week.
+As regards the modules associated with the MSc Marketing, it can be noted that the lectures are sequenced in a logical manner and will allow the student to build up their understanding of the subject, week by week.
 The modules have been designed so that the lectures provide an overview of the relevant issues and the seminars that accompany the lectures allow the problems, issues and comparative facts and approaches, to be interpreted and explained in a logical manner.
 The aims and objectives for each module will be further enhanced by the aims and objectives for each lecture, and students will be able to develop a number of in-depth insights and question the subject matter.
 Learning outcomes are defined for all taught courses each week and are detailed in the module/subject leaflet.
 The aims and objectives of each module are cited in the module/subject leaflet.
 Furthermore, the module/subject leaflet also outlines the readings for each lecture and the seminar topics are listed on a weekly basis as well.
-The contact details of the staff responsible for teaching the modules is provided and essential information relating to the assignment and the overall assessment are provided.
+The contact details of the staff responsible for teaching the modules are provided and essential information relating to the assignment and the overall assessment are provided.
 Further materials are distributed in class each week as is necessary and when appropriate, guidance is provided with respect to dissertations, revision and examination technique.
 Appropriate use is also made of on-line learning facilities such as Moodle.